 EVERY SINGLE DAY

-Like I mentioned, I have to watch all five of these things each day.
-It really takes a lot of energy.
+Making sure I do all five of these things every day really takes a lot of energy.
 If I slip up on one (which I do from time to time), I can feel it in my mood.
 I’m still learning and tweaking.
 But at least I know something that I never thought was possible – that I can be happy living with depression.
 I just have to work hard at it.